Connect with others who understand.

 • Pain during sex

-When endometriosis spreads to other parts of the body, the cells swell and bleed as they would during a menstrual cycle.
-They can’t easily shed, however, causing IBS-like pain, bloating, and cramping.
+When endometriosis spreads to other parts of the body, the cells swell and bleed as they would during menstruation.
+They can’t easily shed, however, which can lead endometriosis to cause GI issues like pain, bloating, and cramping.

-You may have IBS if you’ve experienced abdominal discomfort or pain for at least 12 weeks in the past 12 months that includes two of these three symptoms:
+You may have IBS if you’ve experienced abdominal discomfort or pain that includes two of these three symptoms at least one day a week for the past three months:

 • Change in bowel movement frequency